 Flexible Working Policy

-This policy refers to staff members whose primary employment with Otago Polytechnic Limited is campus-based but who access flexible work arrangements on a regular basis.
-Staff members who are primarily employed in an off-campus capacity should refer to Appendix 1.
-Flexible working arrangements are discretionary and do not constitute a contractual entitlement or create an expectation of permanency unless such an arrangement has been expressly agreed between Otago Polytechnic Limited and the individual staff member.
+Flexible working arrangements are discretionary and do not constitute a contractual entitlement and would not normally be approved as permanent or create an expectation of permanency unless such an arrangement has been expressly agreed between OPBD and the individual staff member.

 This policy is not applicable to ad hoc requests for occasional flexibility to work from home.
 Such requests may be approved at the discretion of the Formal Leader on an ad hoc basis with due regard for the potential impact on other team members, learners, and/or other customers.